InDuDoNet+: A Deep Unfolding Dual Domain Network for Metal Artifact Reduction in CT Images: Architecture of Prior-net

 To validate the effectiveness of U-shape Prior-net adopted by InDuDoNet~\citep{wang2021indudonet}, we omit $\widetilde{Y}$ and then the corresponding dual domain reconstruction problem is degraded to Eq.~(\ref{o2}).
 With the same solver (\emph{i.e.}, proximal gradient technique) for Eq.~(\ref{o3}) derived in Sec.~\ref{sec:solver}, we can easily obtain the iterative rules for Eq.~(\ref{o2}) as:

 By unfolding the iterative process in Eq.~(\ref{rules2}) into network modules, we can easily construct the degraded deep network architecture (\emph{i.e.,} InDuDoNet w/o Prior-net).
 The difference between InDuDoNet w/o Prior-net and InDuDoNet is that the former has no Prior-net and the sinogram domain network directly updates the sinogram $S$ instead of the normalized sinogram $\widetilde{S}$.
 Fig.~\ref{figys} displays the visual comparison between InDuDoNet w/o Prior-net and InDuDoNet on different types of metallic implants, where the clean ground truth CT images are collected from DeepLesion~\citep{yan2018deep} and the metal-corrupted input images are synthesized based on the existing simulation procedure (refer to Sec.~\ref{sec:exp} for details).
 From the areas marked by green and blue rectangles, it can be easily observed that the artifact-reduced CT images reconstructed by InDuDoNet w/o Prior-net lose lots of detailed information, especially around the metallic implants.
 This is mainly attributed to the lack of normalization operation, which makes it challenging to directly recover the non-homogeneous metallic region.
-In contrast, by using the Prior-net, the normalized profile would be more homogeneous and thus InDuDoNet achieves better reconstruction of details, which validates the effectiveness of normalization operation achieved by Prior-net.
+In contrast, by using the Prior-net, the normalized profile would be more homogeneous and thus InDuDoNet achieves better reconstruction of details, which validates the effectiveness of normalization operation achieved by Prior-net. { Table~\ref{tab:claim} lists the average quantitative results and the standard derivations (STDs) of different methods on the entire synthesized DeepLesion dataset and Fig.~\ref{fig:noysbox} presents the corresponding boxplots for PSNR/SSIM.} From these results, we can easily observe that even without the introduction of Prior-net, the lightweight network---InDuDoNet w/o Prior-net (with 1,743,734 parameters) can still achieve the promising average PSNR/SSIM score which is comparable to the state-of-the-art baseline---DuDoNet++~\citep{lyu2020dudonet++} (with 25,983,627 parameters).
+This finely substantiates the claim that the full embedding of the inherent physical geometry constraints across the entire learning process can be helpful for the MAR task. {From the STDs and boxplots, it can be seen that compared to InDuDoNet w/o Prior-net, our proposed InDuDoNet has lower PSNR/SSIM STDs and achieves higher median values and larger minimum values, which validates the role of Prior-net in steadily boosting the MAR performance.
+Note that the analysis about DuDoNet++ and the boxplots for the original input image are provided in Fig.~\ref{fig:allbox} below.} Besides, as listed in Table~\ref{tab:claim}, under the setting with large metallic implants, the InDuDoNet w/o Prior-net is largely inferior to DuDoNet++, which is caused by the lack of normalization operation.
+These comprehensive results finely substantiate the necessity and the rationality of carefully designing Prior-net in the next section.